caperuisseau/Ycode-linux/README.md

 # Mac version
 download Xcode on your appstore
 # what else
-i use pyqt5 and not pyqt6 but i will try a day
+i use pyqt5 and not pyqt6 but i will try
 # why renaming from Ycode to Lcode
 Ycode was already used several times and Lcode (l for linux) wasn't
+# if you found an error
+go to the Issues tab and tap the new issue button explain how to do the bug and if you are good at python you can try to explain but this is totaly optional!